-Specific conduits and conduit locations in MHs and cable vaults are designated by numbers according to row and bank location, counting left to right, bottom to top, starting with the bottom left side conduit, with your back toward the central office.
+Specific conduits and conduit locations in MHs and cable vaults are designated by numbers according to row and bank location, counting left to right, bottom to top, starting with the bottom left side conduit, with your back toward the building either a telecommunications/central office/central control buildings.
 Refer to SAES-T-018, MH conduit numbering.